hpl002/Masters_Public/readme.md

 ##### Process Repair
 1. [An Approach for Repairing Process ModelsBased on Logic Petri Nets](./resources/21693536.md)
 2. [A Profile Clustering Based Event Logs Repairing Approach for Process Mining](./resources/8625568.md)

-##### Other
-TODO:
-WHAT WORKS EXST ON PROCESS MINING AND SIMULATION
-DISCRETE EVENT SIMULATION
-NON-DISCRETE EVENT SIMULATION
-WORKS THAT USE ABS
-WORKS THAT USE CPN
-> There exists multiple works on process mining and simulation.
-These run simulations on a extended version of petri nets, namely the [Colored Petri-net](https://en.wikipedia.org/wiki/Coloured_Petri_net).

 ### Novelty